 Why we exist

-There is local food that could be put to good use.
+There is local food going to waste that could be put to good use.

-By picking and sharing the fruit and nuts of Ottawa, we make good use of local food and inspire community members to plant food trees for the future.
+By picking and sharing the fruit and nuts of Ottawa, we make good use of local food and inspire a food-tree friendly city.

 What we do

 Fruit and nuts that would otherwise go to waste on public and private property are rescued by groups of volunteers through insured harvest events.
-The bounty collected is split four ways: 1/4 goes to the nearest food agency, the homeowner, the volunteer harvesters, and Hidden Harvest Ottawa (HHO).
+The bounty collected is split four ways: at least one-quarter goes to the nearest food agency, one-quarter is shared with the homeowner, one-quarter is shared with the volunteer harvesters, and up to one-quarter goes back to Hidden Harvest Ottawa.

 The business model